 Discovering your style personality

-Some of us may already have a good idea of our style personality, while for others it may not be so clear.
+Some of us might already have a good idea of our style personality, while for others, it might not feel so clear.

-Remember, not every detail of a particular style personality has to resonate with you, it’s more about identifying which ones you resonate with most overall.
+Remember, not every detail of a particular style personality has to speak to you, but it might help give you some ideas.

 1. Timeless classic

 The timeless classic personality style is usually drawn to refined clothing and minimalist accessories.
-Quality fabrics, well-structured clothing, timeless styles, and coordinated outfits are preferable over the latest trends.
+Quality fabrics, well-structured, clean shapes, classic styles, and coordinated outfits are preferable over the latest trends.

-Popular classic style pieces include blazers, pencil skirts, dark denim, pearls, and crisp white blouses.
+Popular pieces include blazers, pencil skirts, dark denim, pearls, and crisp white blouses.

-Timeless classic personality types often feel the need to be put together, even for casual or leisure activities, and will avoid fussy clothing, prints, and patterns – except perhaps for an odd stripe or discreet logo.
+Timeless classic personality types often feel the need to be put together, even for casual or leisure activities.
+They’ll typically avoid fussy clothing, prints, and patterns – except perhaps for an odd stripe or discreet logo – as well as bright colours, typically keeping things neutral instead.

-Eco-warrior personality styles tend to consider comfort, in all areas of life, to be the most important factor – over style or cost.
-As such, people with this personality type often dress in simple, low-key, and no fuss outfits in natural fabrics like cotton and linen.
+Natural-ease personality styles tend to prioritise comfort over cost or the latest fashions.
+As such, people with this personality type often dress in simple, low-key, no-fuss outfits made of natural fabrics, like cotton and linen.

-This doesn’t mean looking scruffy – rather, people with this personality type tend to pull off the effortlessly stylish look.
+This doesn’t mean looking scruffy.
+In fact, people with this personality tend to pull off the effortlessly stylish look.

 Favourable items often include cotton shirts, loose trousers, maxi skirts, chic trainers, slouchy knitwear, and minimal makeup.